RedPitaya/Documentation/appsFeatures/applications/sdr_tx_rx/sdr_tx_rx.rst

 This version of the Red Pitaya SDR receiver emulates:

-- **STEMlab 125-14**: a single `Hermes <https://openhpsdr.org/hermes.php>`_ module with eight receivers.
+    * **STEMlab 125-14**: a single `Hermes <https://openhpsdr.org/hermes.php>`_ module with eight receivers.
 It may be useful for projects that require eight receivers compatible with the programs that support the HPSDR/Metis communication protocol.
-- **SDRlab 122-16**: two `Hermes <https://openhpsdr.org/hermes.php>`_ modules with eight receivers.
+    * **SDRlab 122-16**: two `Hermes <https://openhpsdr.org/hermes.php>`_ modules with eight receivers.
 It may be useful for projects that require sixteen receivers compatible with the programs that support the HPSDR/Metis communication protocol.

 The HPSDR/Metis communication protocol is described in the following documents:

-- `Metis - How it works <https://raw.githubusercontent.com/TAPR/OpenHPSDR-SVN/master/Metis/Documentation/Metis-%20How%20it%20works_V1.33.pdf>`_
+    * `Metis - How it works <https://raw.githubusercontent.com/TAPR/OpenHPSDR-SVN/master/Metis/Documentation/Metis-%20How%20it%20works_V1.33.pdf>`_.
-- `HPSDR - USB Data Protocol <https://github.com/TAPR/OpenHPSDR-SVN/raw/master/Documentation/USB_protocol_V1.58.doc>`_
+    * `HPSDR - USB Data Protocol <https://github.com/TAPR/OpenHPSDR-SVN/raw/master/Documentation/USB_protocol_V1.58.doc>`_.

 Software
 --------

 The HPSDR compatible SDR receiver should work with most programs that support the HPSDR/Metis communication protocol:

-- `PowerSDR mRX PS <https://openhpsdr.org/wiki/index.php?title=PowerSDR>`_ which can be downloaded from this `link <https://github.com/TAPR/OpenHPSDR-PowerSDR/releases>`_.
+    * `PowerSDR mRX PS <https://openhpsdr.org/wiki/index.php?title=PowerSDR>`_ which can be downloaded from this `link <https://github.com/TAPR/OpenHPSDR-PowerSDR/releases>`_.
-- `QUISK <https://james.ahlstrom.name/quisk>`_ with the ``hermes/quisk_conf.py`` configuration file.
+    * `QUISK <https://james.ahlstrom.name/quisk>`_ with the ``hermes/quisk_conf.py`` configuration file.
-- `ghpsdr3-alex <https://napan.ca/ghpsdr3>`_ distributed client-server system.
+    * `ghpsdr3-alex <https://napan.ca/ghpsdr3>`_ distributed client-server system.
-- `openHPSDR Android application <https://play.google.com/store/apps/details?id=org.g0orx.openhpsdr>`_ described in more detail at `this link <https://g0orx.blogspot.be/2015/01/openhpsdr-android-application.html>`_.
+    * `openHPSDR Android application <https://play.google.com/store/apps/details?id=org.g0orx.openhpsdr>`_ described in more detail at `this link <https://g0orx.blogspot.be/2015/01/openhpsdr-android-application.html>`_.
-- `Java desktop application <https://g0orx.blogspot.co.uk/2015/04/java-desktop-application-based-on.html>`_ based on the openHPSDR Android Application
+    * `Java desktop application <https://g0orx.blogspot.co.uk/2015/04/java-desktop-application-based-on.html>`_ based on the openHPSDR Android Application.

 .. note::